frovai/docker-training-dotnet/README.md

 docker run -v /var/run/docker.sock:/var/run/docker.sock -v $PWD:/tmp/.cache/ aquasec/trivy image --format template --template "@contrib/html.tpl" -o /tmp/.cache/web-docker-best-report.html web-docker-best
 ```

-**On Windows, Scan images to find vulnerabilities with reports in HTML format**
+**On WINDOWS, Scan images to find vulnerabilities with reports in HTML format**

 Run the command bellow to scan the images **web-docker** and **web-docker-best** , the scan will generate a HTML Report listing all the vulnerabilities, LOW, MEDIUM, HIGH and CRITICAL: